 How could I fix it?
-Well, first off, I needed to examine the different CRM and Marketing Automation systems available.
-I needed to decide which one was the best for the company.
-I also needed to bring key stakeholders - in Sales, Operations, Account Management, and Services- along with me in this decision.
+First, I needed to examine the available CRM and Marketing Automation systems.
+I also needed to understand the needs intimately from an automation perspective of the critical stakeholders - In this case, Sales, Operations, Account Management, and Services.

-Then I needed to execute the strategy and roll out the system so that we maximized our ROI and that the team was confident that we had a fine-tuned Sales-integrated Demand Generation Marketing engine.
+Once we'd decided on which CRM and Marketing Automation tools to purchase, I had to execute the strategy and roll out the system.
+The board had to be convinced that we maximized our ROI.
+The various teams also had to be confident that we had a fine-tuned Sales-integrated Demand Generation Marketing engine.
 I joked that we needed to turn a bicycle into a sports car over Xmas!

-First off, we needed to decide whether to keep Pipedrive, our current CRM.
-Hot or not?
-We decided not - we needed Hubspot CRM or Salesforce.
+Initially, we needed to decide whether to keep Pipedrive, our current CRM.
+Stay or Go?
+We decided on 'Go' - We needed Hubspot CRM or Salesforce.
 Second, Mailchimp Marketing Automation.
-Hot or not?
-Definitely Not, especially for those highly integrated, professional-looking campaigns we needed for the B-2-B business.
+Stay or go?
+Definitely 'Go': Mailchimp did not have the sophistication we required for the highly integrated, professional-looking campaigns we desired for the B-2-B business.

 Ultimately, it all came down to Salesforce with Pardot or Hubspot Sales Hub with the Marketing Hub.

 We broke it down like this:

-The sales team really liked Hubspot CRM and it was cheaper.
+The sales team really liked Hubspot CRM, and it was cheaper.
 I love Pardot and Hubspot for marketing.
-But I have a soft spot for Hubspot, because I lived right by their HQ in Cambridge, Massachusetts, for seven years, up to 2015.
+But I have a soft spot for Hubspot because it's delivered great results for my marketing teams and myself over the years.
+Fun fact: I lived four blocks from Hubspot's HQ in Cambridge, Massachusetts (by Kendall Square), for seven years, up to 2015.

-Also, they have brilliant explainer articles, videos, and templates I’ve been using for many years.
-I also read Brian Halligan’s book ‘Inbound Marketing’ back in 2010, and immediately I was a convert!
+Also, they have brilliant explainer articles, videos, and templates I've been using for many years.
+I also read Brian Halligan's book 'Inbound Marketing back in 2010, and I was a convert immediately!

 Here were a few of the pricing options once we narrowed it down to Hubspot:

-And here’s a few examples of how we weighed up the options in a more Qualitative way.
+And here are a few examples of how we weighed up the options in a more Qualitative way.

-Negotiating all the different parties and teams within the company and Hubspot was quite a challenge.
+Negotiating all the different parties and teams within the Company and Hubspot was challenging.
 Luckily, the negotiations workshop I attended whilst an MBA student at Northeastern University Business School, run by Professor Wertheim, kicked in.